FrancisRussell/zoog/README.md

 ### Why was `opuscomment` renamed to `zoogcomment`?

-This was done when functionality to support Ogg Vorbis files was also added to `opuscomment`.
+This was done when functionality to support Ogg Vorbis files was added.

 ## Disclaimer

 Please see LICENSE.
-Unless you have a source you can easily reconstruct your Opus files from, the author recommends making a backup of any files you intend to modify first, and running `opusinfo` afterwards on any processed files.
+Unless you have a source you can easily reconstruct your Ogg Opus and/or Vorbis files from, the author recommends making a backup of any files you intend to modify first, and running `opusinfo` afterwards on any processed files.

 ## References